-Before you try any of these more advanced fixes, make sure you’ve done the basics first.
+Before you try any of these more detailed fixes, make sure you’ve done the basics first.
 Have you restarted your Mac?
 Are you sure you have an Internet connection?
-Experienced computer experts know that these solutions are both effective and necessary troubleshooting steps.

-We will also presume that you’ve checked for an iMessage outage on Apple’s System Status page.
-While iMessage only rarely goes out, it’s important to confirm that it’s active before you start troubleshooting a problem you cannot fix.
+You should also check for a system-wide outage on Apple’s System Status page.
+While the Messages app rarely goes out, confirming that it’s active is important before you start troubleshooting a problem you cannot fix.

 Check Your Account Settings in Messages